siddhant4902/MaestroOptimus/README.md

-# Portfolio Optimization with Deep Reinforcement Learning, and its comaprison with Traditional Methods
+# Portfolio Optimization with Deep Reinforcement Learning, and its comaprison with Traditional Techniques

 ## Overview